raymondkim007/cse15l-lab-reports/Lab_Report_1.md

 As we use the terminal in VS Code for Remote Access, we were required to download [VS Code](https://code.visualstudio.com).
 If the user is using Windows, the user also had to download [Git Bash](https://gitforwindows.org/), in order to use Git Bash in terminal.
-However, as I already had VS COde from CSE 11 with Professor Cao, and Git Bash from personal projects, I did not have to separately download either installer.
+However, as I already had VS Code from CSE 11 with Professor Cao, and Git Bash from personal projects, I did not have to separately download either installer.

 Below is a picture of VS Code running on my Windows computer.